aviramdayan/CloudFlare-API-Update-A-AAAA-ipv4-ipv6/README.md

 ```
 but the problem that you will get the ipv4 or ipv6 of the server itself,
 <br>
-so better to GET your ipv4 or ipv6 - do it with "Task Scheduler" in windows.
+so better to GET your ipv4 or ipv6 - do it with "Task Scheduler" in windows or with "bash shell" - guide in the bottom.

 <br id="bash_shell">